-Smell of alcohol on driver's breath was 'overpowering'
+Car driven through red light at 124km/h before fatal crash

 The Crown said Nepia accelerated to overtake a vehicle on Marshland Rd, and nearly collided with it where the lanes merged.
 He continued at well over the 100kmh speed limit as he approached the red traffic facing him at Mairehau Rd.

-Rachel Harris entered the intersection on a green light at 27kmh.
+Rachel Harris entered the intersection on a green light at 27km/h.

-Nepia's car was going at 124kmh before it braked to 117kmh at the impact.
+Nepia's car was going at 124km/h before it braked to 117km/h at the impact.
 Rachel Harris' car was pushed 33m along the road and off to the roadside where it came to rest.

 Nepia and his passenger got out, and the passenger checked on the other driver, who had died on impact.